mindsmiths/docs/docs/integrations/web.md

 ...
 ```

-We'll show you how to create these templates and custom components in the next section.
+Keep in mind that you can link together sequences of multiple Armory screens by specifying the transitions between them: the easiest way to do this is by setting the name of the next screen you want to go to as the value of the `SubmitButton`

-Keep in mind that you can link together sequences of multiple Armory screens by specifying the transitions between them: the easiest way to do this is by setting the name of the next screen you want to go to as the value of the `SubmitButton` (e.g. `new SubmitButton("submitName", "Done", "askAddress")` takes the user to the screen where they will be asked to set their address).
+(e.g. `new SubmitButton("submitName", "Done", "askAddress")` takes the user to the screen where they will be asked to set their address).
 You can find plenty of examples of screen linking in the Armory [tutorial](/docs/tutorials/web-interactions/introduction).

-That's it, you can now apply your custom template to any screen using the `setTemplate()` function!
+That's it, you can now apply your custom template to any screen you want!